Opinion | Back off, Supreme Court. There’s no need to tie the EPA’s hands as it combats climate change.

 But using the doctrine to stop the EPA here would be, well, a major — and dangerous — expansion.
 By employing it to hamper the EPA’s ability to deal with the most pressing environmental issue of our time, it could impact an enormous expanse of regulatory authority, limiting the ability of agencies to respond to pressing needs at a time when Congress has shown itself incapable of acting.

 There is no need for such radical rewiring of administrative law in this case.
 The Supreme Court should recognize what is plainly obvious: This case has been overtaken by events.
 The justices should stop making legal mischief and let the Biden administration craft its own rule.
-Meanwhile, Congress should supersede these legal battles and finally lay out a comprehensive strategy to combat climate, ideally by taxing carbon pollution.
+Meanwhile, Congress should supersede these legal battles and finally lay out a comprehensive strategy to combat climate change, ideally by taxing carbon pollution.